Your doctor will ask about your symptoms and may perform a physical exam. He or she may recommend one or both of the following tests:

 - Skin test.
 Doctors prick your skin and expose your skin to small amounts of the proteins found in soy.
 If you're allergic, you develop a raised bump (hive) at the test site on your skin.
 Allergy specialists usually are best equipped to perform and interpret allergy skin tests.

 - Blood test.
 A blood test can measure your immune system's response to soy by measuring the amount of certain antibodies in your bloodstream, known as immunoglobulin E (IgE) antibodies.

 The only way to prevent an allergic reaction is to avoid soy and soy proteins.

-Medications, such as antihistamines, may reduce signs and symptoms of soy allergies.
+Medications, such as antihistamines, may reduce signs and symptoms of minor soy allergies.
 Taking an antihistamine after exposure to soy may control your reaction and help relieve discomfort.
-Over-the-counter antihistamines include: diphenhydramine (Benadryl, others), chlorpheniramine (Chlor-Trimeton, others), cetirizine (Zyrtec, others) and loratadine (Alavert, Claritin, others).
+Over-the-counter antihistamines include: diphenhydramine (Benadryl, Banophen Complete Allergy Medication), chlorpheniramine (Chlor-Trimeton, Aller-Chlor), cetirizine (Zyrtec, Equate Allergy Relief) and loratadine (Alavert, Claritin).

-Despite your best efforts, you can ingest soy unknowingly.
-If you have a serious allergic reaction, you may need an emergency injection of epinephrine and a trip to the emergency room.
+Despite your best efforts, you can eat soy unknowingly.
+If you have a serious allergic reaction, you may need an emergency injection of epinephrine and to go to the emergency room.

 Lifestyle and home remedies

 If you're at risk of having a severe reaction or have had one:

 - Carry injectable epinephrine (EpiPen, Auvi-Q, others) with you always.
 Make sure you know when and how to use portable epinephrine.